ShySkill/StartupMacro/README.md

 ```
 cd Downloads\StartupMacro-main\StartupMacro-main\ShySkill Startup Macro V1.0
 ```
-Third, download the required packages paste this in:
+Third, download the required packages.
+To do this, paste this in:
 ```
 pip install -r requirements.txt